PowerDNS/pdns/docs/markdown/authoritative/domainmetadata.md

 ## LUA-AXFR-SCRIPT
 Script to be used to edit incoming AXFRs, see [Modifying a slave zone using a script](modes-of-operation.md#modifying-a-slave-zone-using-a-script).
+This value will override the [`lua-axfr-script`](settings.md#lua-axfr-scriptmaster) setting.
+Use 'NONE' to remove a global script.

 ## NSEC3NARROW
 Set to "1" to tell PowerDNS this zone operates in NSEC3 'narrow' mode.
 See